Language-Research-Technology/rrkive-website/content/_index.md

 This site is about:

-1. A set of principles and an architectural vision for sustainable Data Commons deployments, particularly for data management.
+1. Implementation advice for the PILARS protocols.

 2. A toolkit for deploying granular sustainable archival repository software which can describe and make data accessible down to and